ajpag/US-News-NLP/README.md

 million during the same time period.

 According to King G.(1) & et. al., *“. . . the exposure to news media causes Americans to take public stands on specific issues, join national policy conversation, and express themselves publicly”*.
-Furthermore, Holman E.3 & et. al, suggest a correlation between raising level of stress and prolonged media exposure to *“community-based traumas (e.g., mass shootings, natural disasters)”*.
-Recently, Holman(2) has suggested that COVID-19 is a particular case to study since multiple stressors have arose at the same time.
+Furthermore, Holman E.(2) & et. al, suggest a correlation between raising level of stress and prolonged media exposure to *“community-based traumas (e.g., mass shootings, natural disasters)”*.
+Recently, Holman has suggested that COVID-19 is a particular case to study since multiple stressors have arose at the same time.
 To mention a few stressors: financial crisis, elections, and health crisis, among others.
 It can be said that news can influence the decisions, general views and mental health of Americans.